giasemidis/giasemidis.github.io/_posts/2023-09-30-chatgpt-chatbot-and-plot-own-data.md

 *Disclaimer: The proposed solution is for demostration purposes.
 It has not been fully tested and there will be cases and datasets where it breaks.
 Use it with caution and adapt it accordingly.*

 First, I created a simple chatbot, following [previous work](https://giasemidis.github.io/2023/05/29/chatgpt-chatbox-assistant.html) and the chatbot built for [part I](https://giasemidis.github.io/2023/09/30/chatgpt-chatbot-and-plot.html).
+The `Memory window` parameter controls the size of history messages that is kept for context.
 Here is a screenshot of the landing page.

 ![landingpage](https://raw.githubusercontent.com/giasemidis/giasemidis.github.io/master/_posts/figures/chatgpt-owndata-landpage.png)